 Texican regular and Texas Rangers were a fully armed unit.
-The Indians had only 16-24 rifles and pistols.
+However, the tribal people had only 16-24 rifles and pistols.

-When Mirabeau B. Lamar became President of the Republic of Texas, he wanted the Indian people out.
-Just as he had done in Georgia years before then turning over the Indian land to whites.
-Refusing to honor Sam Houston's agreement with the Indians.
-Lamar sent word to the Chiefs and Leaders, their people would have to leave Texas or be killed.
+When Mirabeau B. Lamar became President of the Republic of Texas, he wanted the various tribes out.
+It was just as Mirabeau had done in Georgia, years before, when converting tribal lands to white lands.
+In doing so, Mirabeau directly refused to honor Sam Houston's agreement with the tribes.
+Mirabeau sent word to the Chiefs and Leaders of his plan - - leave Texas or be killed.

 Duwali, Gatunwali, Big Mush and other Chiefs / Leaders asked for time to gather their belongings and crops.
 In his greed for expansion and control of Texas, Mirabeau would not wait.

-Lamar orders the Secretary of War, Albert Sydney Johnson and General Thomas J. Rusk to run them out of Texas.
+Lamar orders the Secretary of War, Albert Sydney Johnson, and General Thomas J. Rusk, to run them out of Texas.
 Some say Mirabeau stated, "JUST KILL THEM ALL!"